[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 The ACA’s cost-sharing subsidies are an essential part of making health care accessible for lower-income Americans.
 For people with incomes up to 250 percent of the poverty level, cost-sharing reductions (CSRs) are automatically added to silver plans, making the coverage much more robust than it would otherwise be.

-From 2014 until October 2017, the federal government reimbursed health insurers for the additional coverage provided by the CSRs; those reimbursements totaled $7 billion in 2016.
-But in 2014, House Republicans, led by then-Speaker John Boehner, filed a lawsuit against the Trump Administration, challenging the executive branch’s authority to reimburse insurers for CSRs, as they had not specifically been appropriated by Congress.
+From 2014 until October 2017, the federal government reimbursed health insurers for the additional coverage provided by CSR; those reimbursements totaled $7 billion in 2016.
+But in 2014, House Republicans, led by then-Speaker John Boehner, filed a lawsuit against the Trump administration, challenging the executive branch’s authority to reimburse insurers for CSRs, as they had not specifically been appropriated by Congress.

 In 2016, a district court sided with House Republicans.
 But the ruling was stayed to allow the Obama Administration to appeal, and CSR reimbursements continued to flow to insurers.
 The Trump administration initially offered mixed messages in terms of whether CSRs would continue to be paid.
 In April, Trump even indicated that he would consider holding CSRs hostage in order to get Democrats to negotiate on health care reform.